 - Holds, directly or indirectly, at least 20% of the voting shares of the company.

-- Has the right to exercise significant influence or dominate control, whether formal or informal, over the company or over the directors or the management of the company.
+- Has the right to exercise significant influence or dominant control, whether formal or informal, over the company or over the directors or the management of the company.

 - Has the right or power to directly or indirectly appoint or remove a director(s) who hold a majority of the voting rights at meetings of directors.